21 In Active Experiences

 You can take a walking tour, river cruise, or bus tour to see France, but how about another way….by running in France?
 Let me clarify.
 I am not suggesting you run AROUND France to see the sites.
 I am suggesting that if you are looking at travelling to France, that you consider adding in a running race in France….5 km, 10km, half-marathon or even a marathon.
 Before you say, “I can’t even run 1 mile/kilometre”, I should point out that many races have entries for walkers, so it’s not out of the question.

-[This post was originally published in November, 2015 but is constantly updated to include additional races and advice.
-Latest update: January 23, 2023]
+[This post was originally published in November, 2015 but is constantly updated to included additional races and advice.
+Latest update: December 7, 2024].

 Running In France: Some Races I’ve Done